Sarorian/meet2/README.md

 [Meet app](https://sarorian.github.io/meet2/)

 # Requirements
-This application uses [Node.js](https://nodejs.org/ "Node.js website") and React
+This application uses
+- Node.js
+- React client
+- Express
+- Serverless functionality with AWS and Lambda
+- Google Calendar API

 # Local Installation Instructions
 Clone the repository on your machine, then install the npm dependencies using: